HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/traditional/cf_install/ccf_95_farm.md

     -   Linux: `./serverStatus.sh -all`
     -   Windows: `serverStatus.bat -all`

-3. Launch the IBM Installation Manager that was used to install HCL Portal Version 8.5.
+3. Launch the IBM Installation Manager that was used to install HCL DX Version 8.5.
-4. Select "Roll Back" on the Installation Manager main window and follow the prompts to roll HCL Portal back to the desired level.
+4. Select "Roll Back" on the Installation Manager main window and follow the prompts to roll HCL DX back to the desired level.
 5. After rollback completes, proceed with the *Post Rollback Steps*.

 ## Use a command line to roll back (available on Windows and Linux operating systems)